Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 It’s not what I need.
 And chances are, it’s not what a few other people need, either.

-We reward young boys when they experiment and try things and jump on in; we reward young girls when they listen and do what’s expected of them and follow the rules.
+Young boys tend to be rewarded when they experiment and try things and jump on in.
+Young girls tend to be rewarded when they listen and do what’s expected of them and follow the rules.

 I live in Vermont, home of Middlebury College.
-The school hosts a full-time summer language program isolated in the rural town of Middlebury about 45 minutes south of Burlington.
+Go Panthers.
+Every summer, the school hosts a full-time language immersion program isolated in the town of Middlebury about an hour south of Burlington.

 I did the Middlebury Language Program a few years ago, the summer of 2011.
 I signed a language pledge one of my first nights on campus and agreed to speak, listen, read, and write only in Mandarin all summer.
 This is serious.
 All summer.
 No breaks.
 No distractions.
 No going home at the end of the night.
 Legitimately all summer.